Home Wiki > SDB:Configuring Scanners

 Run the YaST scanner module and check the list of models therein.
 You do not need to have a scanner connected to do this.
 Click "Add" and pretend to set up an imaginary scanner.
 Select the model and the driver from the list and click "Next" so that the YaST scanner module could show you additional messages regarding particular known issues and problems.
 Finally the selected driver for the model gets activated.
 When no scanner is connected, all what happens is that the driver tries to autodetect a scanner which will of course fail in this case.

-Check the file /usr/share/doc/packages/sane-backends/sane-mfgs.html to see whether a SANE backend is available for your scanner in your installed SANE version.
-Please note that the accuracy of this information cannot be guaranteed.
+The accuracy of the information therein cannot be guaranteed, as Linux support information is usually based on user statements.
 For example the vendor may use the same model name for various device variants, some of which may not be supported (e.g., see the information on "Artec/Ultima 2000").

 Additionaly you may check http://www.sane-project.org/sane-mfgs.html to see whether a SANE backend is available for your scanner.
 The information at this site represents the latest state of the SANE software.
-However, please note that the accuracy of this information cannot be guaranteed.
+The accuracy of the information therein cannot be guaranteed, as Linux support information is usually based on user statements.
 Possibly the SANE version included in your openSUSE version does not yet support your scanner.

 The above HTML files are made from description files for each backend: /usr/share/sane/descriptions/"backend".desc.